 How Do You Plan a Team Building Activity?

-If the responsibility of planning your next team building activity has fallen upon you, you may feel unsure about where to start.
+If the responsibility of planning your next team activity has fallen upon you, you may feel unsure about where to start.
 Don’t worry!
 Even though planning an event can be overwhelming, our team is here every step of the way to help you plan a fun and memorable experience for your group.

-Outback Team Building & Training has helped plan thousands of team building events for companies like Google, Microsoft, and Coca-Cola.
+We’ve helped plan thousands of team building events for companies like Google, Microsoft, and Coca-Cola.
 If you’re interested in planning an activity, follow these four steps to make the planning process easier.

 For more tips and step-by-step instructions, check out our blog post, How to Plan a Successful Team Building Event in 9 Easy Steps.

-When is the Right Time for Team Building?
+When Is the Right Time for Team Building?

 Scheduling may be a challenge if participants have busy calendars or important roles within your company.
 If you have key stakeholders who need to be at the event, ensure that those individuals are free before you commit to a day and time.
-Depending on the activity you choose, you may be able to run your team building event over a few hours or a few days to accommodate more people’s schedules.
+Depending on the activity you choose, you may be able to run your work bonding event over a few hours or a few days to accommodate more people’s schedules.

 Here’s the good news: the majority of our team building activities can fit into any agenda or timeline.
 Whether you are looking to plan a full day of activities, or you have only one hour with your group – our Employee Engagement Consultants can help you find a solution that works for you.